jcmturner/gokrb5/CONTRIBUTING.md

 ```
 update to the godoc comments for the function Blah

-The godoc comments to function Blah have been updated to make it clearer
+The godoc comments to function subpkg.Blah have been updated to make it
-as to what the function is for.
+clearer as to what the function is for.
 ```

 ### Issue Raising Ground Rules